ansys/grantami-bomanalytics/doc/source/api/compliance/index.rst

 information about possible results, see the definitions of the indicators.

 The :ref:`ref_grantami_bomanalytics_api_compliance_bom` query accepts a BoM (bill of materials) in XML format and returns the compliance status of the BoM based on the Granta MI records referenced by it.
+As opposed to record based queries, which expand the request input from linked items in the database,the BoM compliance analysis only considers items defined in the input BoM and does traverse database links to find linked items.

 In general, the result of each query is a recursive BoM (or multi-level BoM) that shows the compliance status and impacted substances at each level.
 If you are looking for a simple determination of the substances indirectly or directly